NuGet/docs.microsoft.com-nuget/docs/API/Credential-Providers.md

 3. NuGet then prompts the user for credentials on the command line.

-	> [!NOTE]
+	> [!Note]
-	> Credential providers do not apply to <em>dotnet restore</em>, or the Package Manager UI or Console in Visual Studio.
+	> Credential providers do not apply to `dotnet restore`, or the Package Manager UI or Console in Visual Studio.
 NuGet in Visual Studio uses a single single built-in credential provider that supports Visual Studio Team Services.

 Plug-in credential providers thus provide a way to hook into custom authentication process for different feeds.
 They can be used in three ways: